BPC-157 Healing Peptide: Your Complete Research Guide

 Research Purposes Only

 At Oath Research, we clearly state that all peptides available through our platform are strictly for research purposes—not for human or animal use outside approved studies.
-BPC-157 is not approved by health authorities for public consumption, and its effects in humans remain unconfirmed by large-scale clinical trials.
+BPC-157 is not approved by health authorities for public consumption.
+In 2023, the FDA classified BPC-157 as a Category 2 bulk drug substance, meaning it cannot be compounded by commercial pharmaceutical companies due to insufficient evidence on potential harm to humans.
+The compound is also banned by WADA (2022), NFL, UFC, and NCAA for athletic use.
 All usage must adhere to strictest ethical and legal guidelines for research compounds.

 Preclinical Safety Observations

 Animal studies to date report favorable toxicity profiles for BPC-157 at research doses, with minimal adverse events observed.
-However, long-term safety and optimal dosing parameters remain largely unknown outside controlled laboratory investigations.
+However, no clinical safety data in humans exists, and long-term safety parameters remain largely unknown outside controlled laboratory investigations.
 For any research involving peptides, institutional compliance and laboratory safety protocols prove paramount.

 Implementing BPC-157 in Research Protocols